Mobile apps and web applications development

 • Highly responsive.

-• They are available to the public easily on the app stores.
+• They are available to the public easily in app stores.

 Cons: